OmarThinks/flask_microservices_project/README.md

 Go to this directory:
 **services/Docker/containers**
-There you will find three files:
+There you will find these files:

 1. **container_builder__all.sh**
 	- This builds the containers of the images ofthe services